floridop/MNXB11-BASH/homework4/README.md

 Submitting tasks 1 and 2 by the deadline will allow you to reach the maximum of 5 points if every task is correct.

+If you did the tasks during the tutorial session, you can skip directly to step [T1,2.2.](#t121-perform-tasks-1-and-2) below.

+### T1,2.1.
+Perform tasks 1 and 2:
+**Download the latest version of tutorial 2 slides for the correct commands to run.**

 **Task1:** Improve the default BASH environment by copying the default BASH files as explained in slide 41 - “Problem” (0.5 point)
->**NOTE:** download the latest version of tutorial 2 slides for the correct commands to run.

 **Task2:** Extend the PATH variable to be able to run the script startmnxb11container.sh without specifying its full path as in slide 42 (0.5 point)

-T1,2.1.
+### T1,2.2.
 Once done, execute the following command on COSMOS (it's ok to copy-paste):
 ```
 diff -y /etc/skel/ ~ > ~/git/MNXB11-homework/homework4/tasks12.diff
 ```

 This will generate a file with differences that the teacher will inspect for grading.

-T1,2.2.
+### T1,2.3.
 Add the file to your git repo and push to your origin:

 ```
 git add tasks12.diff